Get to market faster with our team of experts, your first PPC feed set up is always free

 1. Category Mapping

 Category mapping makes categorizing products fast and easy.
-Type to find channel categories for each of you unique categories.
+Type to find channel categories for each of your unique categories.

 2. Category Rules

 The Category Rules section allows you to override category mapping using rule conditions.

 If you map your category "Diamond Rings > Wedding Gifts > Gifts Above $500" to Google's category "Apparel & Accessories > Jewelry > Rings", maybe there are some products that are not correctly categorized on your store.

 You can create a rule that says, categorize products into "Apparel & Accessories > Jewelry > Rings" if the product title or product type from your store data contains "rings".

 Rules allow you to apply logic to your product data to update or modify field attributes, add third-party tracking, replace text in your data, calculate number values and generally improve product listing quality.